3 Things to Consider for a Seamless Settlement Process

 The settlement period is also the perfect time to complete your moving-related admin tasks.
 These may include arranging house & contents insurance for your new home, re-directing your mail and any expected parcel deliveries, and applying a change of address on all your bills and utility services.

-3 - Timing your move
+3 - timing your move

 The final inspection usually occurs within 7 days prior to settlement day.
 To avoid unnecessary stress leading up to your settlement day, we suggest timing your move to occur a day or two beforehand.
 If there is a time-lag between settlement day and the date on which you move into your new home, consider arranging short-term accommodation.